PostHog/posthog.com/contents/handbook/strategy/brand.md

 It is thus encouraged to be rogue / sarcastic / meme-y / unhinged / weird.

-Our competitors are (i) more defensive and self0interested in their approach (focused on optimizing revenue growth), and (ii) more boring.
+Our competitors are (i) more defensive and self-interested in their approach (focused on optimizing revenue growth), and (ii) more boring.
 Let's keep it that way.
 If we have fun, we'll stick it out longer and will win in the long term.

 ## Brand first